 Conservative Nationalism in Congress

 Conservative nationalist figures remained within the Congress party as well, at least until the 1969 split and the high watermark of Indira Gandhi’s power.
 Morarji Desai, prime minister under the Janata coalition between 1977 and 1979, was a Congress leader from Gujarat and an acolyte of Patel’s, who served as finance minister under Nehru and Indira Gandhi.
 Desai’s ideology and nationalist politics were resolutely conservative and anti-Marxist.
-But he was inspired by the Gandhian principle of sarvodya – universal uplift – rather than economic growth being the true measure of development; he also emphasized on Gandhi’s concept of trusteeship as ameliorating inequality through the charitable giving and public work of the wealthy (Frankel 2005, 227-8).
+But he was ultimately inspired by the Gandhian principle of sarvodya – universal uplift – rather than economic growth being the true measure of development; he emphasized on Gandhi’s concept of trusteeship as ameliorating inequality through the charitable giving and public work of the wealthy (Frankel 2005, 227-8).
 Part of this involved the Gandhian transformation of the individual away from materialism: “before we can hope to achieve sarvodaya as a reality, we have got to establish conditions which will minimize the destructive urges for unlimited acquisition of power and wealth and utilitarian means of achieving material welfare” (Desai 1966, 73).

 Desai did recognize the need for industrialization, but also defended craft production in both Gandhian and pragmatic terms: